bluem-development/bluem-php/README.md

 // Fill in prod, test or acc for production, test or acceptance environment.
 $config->environment = ...

-// The sender ID, issued by BlueM.
+// The sender ID, issued by Bluem.
 Starts with an S, followed by a number.
 $config->senderID = ...

-// The access token to communicate with BlueM, for the test environment.
+// The access token to communicate with Bluem, for the test environment.
 $config->test_accessToken = ...

-// The access token to communicate with BlueM, for the production environment.
+// The access token to communicate with Bluem, for the production environment.
 $config->production_accessToken = ...

 // the merchant ID, to be found on the contract you have with the bank for receiving direct debit mandates.